the-guitarman/soccer_match_timeline/README.md

 To use the timeline creator remove the example data tag (`<script src="lib/example-data.js"></script>`) at first.

+## Match Character

+If your match may be undecided after 90 minutes and then it would need some extra time and a penalty shoot-out so set the `data-match-character` attribute of the `match-timeline` element to `deciding-game` within the `index.html` file.

+## Languages

+At the moment there are two languages:

+- `en`: English (default)
+- `de`: German

+To select a language set the `data-language` attribute of the `match-timeline` element within the `index.html` file.

+Feel free to add more translations.

 ## License

 This project has a dual license.